 Buying a new or used car in Singapore is enough to send anyone into a sweat.
 Don’t rush into it.
 Car dealers can be extremely persuasive – before you know it you’ve bought a car, extended warranty and insurance.

 Avoid falling into the trap of the 31% – do you research.
-Here are five questions you should ask yourself before you buy.
+Here are five car dealer questions you should ask before you buy.

 1. Would A Similar Model Cost Less To Insure?